Battle Beast (band): History

 After the tour, the band immediately went into studio to record their second album.
 The label Hype Productions had gone out of business and the band moved on to Warner Music Finland, with Nuclear Blast still handling international releases.
 The first single with Noora Louhimo on vocals, "Into the Heart of Danger" was released on 26 April 2013, followed by the album Battle Beast on 17 May 2013.
 Another single and a music video for the song "Black Ninja" was released to coincide with the release of the album.
 The album topped the sales of its predecessor easily, peaking at No. 5 and staying on the charts for 17 weeks.
 The album also charted on various European countries including Germany.
 The following autumn Battle Beast headed on another European tour, this time supporting the German bands Powerwolf and U.D.O.

-In January 2014, Battle Beast was announced one of the five nominees for the best Finnish metal album in the national Emma-gaala awards.

 In January 2015, Battle Beast released its third album, Unholy Savior, topping the Finnish album chart on its release week.
 Soon after a European tour supporting Sabaton, in February 2015 the band parted ways with Anton Kabanen with both parties citing musical disagreements and other unsolvable issues within the band.
 He was replaced by Ossi Maristo and keyboardist Janne Björkroth's brother, Joona Björkroth, on a sessional basis.
 Joona Björkroth became a permanent member in 2016.
-Kabanen went on to form Beast In Black.
+Kabanen went on to form Beast in Black.

 The first single with the renewed line-up "King For a Day" was released in January 2016, immediately picking up heavy airplay in Finland's Radio Rock, followed by another single "Familiar Hell" in early 2017.
-Battle Beast released their fourth album Bringer of Pain on February 17, 2017 again topping the charts in their homeland.
-The album was also its first to reach the top 20 in Germany, debuting at #14 on its release week.
+Battle Beast released their fourth album Bringer of Pain on 17 February 2017 again topping the charts in their homeland and eventually going platinum there.
+The album was also the band’s first to reach the top 20 in Germany, debuting at #14 on its release week.

 Following the release of Bringer of Pain, Battle Beast went on a 5+ week European tour with support from Majesty and GYZE.
-It toured for the first time in North America that spring, supporting Sabaton's "The Last Tour" with Leaves' Eyes.
-The band performed in Japan for the first time in September 2017.
+The band toured for the first time in North America that spring, supporting Sabaton's "The Last Tour" with Leaves' Eyes.

 On 22 March 2019, Battle Beast released their fifth studio album, No More Hollywood Endings.
+The album was awarded as Metal album of the year in Finnish Grammy’s (Emma-gaala) and has been awarded with a gold album in the bands native Finland.

 On 4 October 2021, the band announced their sixth studio album, Circus of Doom.
-It was released on 21 January 2022.
+It was released on 21 January 2022, again topping the Finnish album chart and reaching top 10 in Germany.
+Following the album's release, the band toured North America as the headliner for the first time, with support from Blackbriar.